 I don’t really enjoy porridge that much anymore.
-I think it’s because I ate it every morning for breakfast, for the best part of two years, when I was a vegetarian and I just slowly got tired of it.
-Now, I crave savoury food for breakfast and I try my best to keep it as interesting as possible, so that I don’t get bored or fed up of eating the same foods over and over again: like I did with porridge.
+I think it’s because I ate it every morning for breakfast for the best part of two years and I just slowly got tired of it.
+Now, I crave savoury food for breakfast and I try my best to keep it as interesting as possible so that I don’t get bored or fed up of eating the same foods over and over again: like I did with porridge.
 Continue reading “Thick, Gooey Chocolate Chip Porridge.”

 I’ve always wanted to try and make my own nut butters.
 It started four years ago when I first started to lose weight – I became obsessed with everything coconut and coconut butter was something that I really wanted to make.
 Next thing you know, my blender is spitting and spatting, and it gave up the ghost – too weak to handle the heat.
 Continue reading “Chocolate Crack Cashew Butter”

 For those who don’t already know, a Glamorgan sausage or Selsig Morgannwg – for the Welsh speakers among us – is a Welsh vegetarian sausage which usually consists of cheese, leeks and breadcrumbs, and then fried until crisp and golden.